evabihari/bgg_feed/README.md

    -DONE
    Idea:
-   1. We should URL encode the Publisher name and use that one for key! - not working special chars remained in teh string + url encoding resulted different string in Python and Erlang
+   1. We should URL encode the Publisher name and use that one for key! - not working special chars remained in the string + url encoding resulted different string in Python and Erlang
    2. Remove non_asscii characters from the name when creating the key -> this is now working!
 Problem can be if a Publisher name will